Newsletter Newsletters Events Events Podcasts Videos Africanews

 ADVERTISEMENT

-The "large-scale offensive operations" were in response to deadly air strikes on Afganistan earlier this week, military and government officials said.
+The "large-scale offensive operations" were in response to deadly air strikes on Afghanistan earlier this week, military and government officials said.

-A military spokesperson said that "heavy attacks on Pakistani outposts" were underway, with "no casualties on Afghan side".
+A Taliban military spokesperson said that "heavy attacks on Pakistani outposts" were under way, with "no casualties on Afghan side".
 A separate Taliban government spokesperson said that 15 Pakistani army outposts were captured in the operations.

 The Pakistani government did not provide an immediate reaction to the Afghan claim.

-The military operation follows Pakistani strikes on Nangarhar and Paktika provinces overnight into Sunday, which the UN mission in Afghanistan said killed at least 13 civilians.
+The military operation follows Pakistani strikes on Nangarhar and Paktika provinces overnight into Sunday, which the UN mission in Afghanistan said killed at least 13 people.

 The Taliban government said at least 18 people were killed and denied Pakistan's announcement that the military operation left more than 80 militants dead.